StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 * `stateChangesRepository.getState(element).getHealthState().intValue` Returns the health state of the element.
 * `stateChangesRepository.getState(element).getPropagatedHealthState().getIntValue()` Returns the propagated health state of the element.

-### Logging
+### Script - logging

-You can add logging statements to a propagation function for debug purposes, for example, with `log.info("message")`.
+You can add logging statements to a propagation function script for debug purposes, for example, with `log.info("message")`.
 Logs will appear in `stackstate.log`.
 Read how to [enable logging for functions](../../../configure/logging/).

 ## Add to template